Abdelrahmannhassan/Abdelrahmannhassan/README.md

 👯‍♀️ I'm looking to collaborate on Automation Projects that Enhance my background in Automation and help me to gain more knowledge.

-- 📄 Know about my experiences [https://drive.google.com/file/d/1GuIli4PB-pxOVRy-U17KC5_EhYxw4okC/view?usp=share_link](MY RESUME)
+- 📄 Know about my experiences [Abdelrahman Resume]

 ## 🛠 Skills
 Java, Selenium, Intellij IDE, Eclipse, Git, GitHub and SKDF FrameWork